MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-for-Customer-Overview.md

 #### Following is the list of Manual Setups, business user needs to configure manually in **Business Central**

-- Tax Accounting Period
-- T.A.N Nos.
-- Assessee Codes
-- TDS Sections
-- Concessional Codes
-- TDS Posting Setup
-- TDS Setup in Customer Master
-- TDS Setup in Location Master
-- TDS Setup in Company Information
-- TDS Setup in State Master

-#### To set up Tax Accounting Period.
+## To set up Tax Accounting Period.

 Tax Accounting period and quarters need to be defined for TDS calculation.